Megan Fox is creating

 How do Patrons help me make better art?Check out Amnesia Fortnight.
 It's where DoubleFine gets all of their awesome ideas, and it's part of why their games are so good.
 The thing is, an event like that is expensive.
 I don't have much time between projects to just experiment and figure out what to do next, I kind of have to launch straight in to the next sellable project and hope the idea is sound.

 Those goals up there?
 Those are my Amnesia Fortnight.
 They let me take time to experiment, try weird ideas, and maybe, something from one of those sparks into our next big project.
 Even if it doesn't?
 Hey, you get to see me make more awesome, weird, probably unsellable artsy games.

 Am I the only person behind Glass Bottom Games?No, absolutely not.
 There's 7 of us, and some of us (like me) are fulltime, and some are part-time, and some we just call on for a few bits of work per year.
 The above art and video reflects the contributions of the entire team, not just me.

 What do I do when I'm not making games?If I'm not actively working on a game, usually, I'm being active in the community.
-I run CiGDA (a group that promotes independent game development in Colorado), I talk on panels at events focused on game development, and I do booths at career shows aimed at showing young girls that they can make video games for a living too (and I'm actually seeing more young girls considering it! it's AWESOME!).
+I run CiGDA (a group that promotes independent game development in Colorado), I talk on panels about game development et al, and I've even run a booth at a career show aimed at showing young girls that they can make video games too!

 I also hike the flatirons a lot (it's a Colorado thing - it's also cheap exercise), and eat a lot of spinach, and drink a lot of tea.
 The rest of my time is playing games or reading.
 Basically, I'm a giant geek.